Vilos92/pimpmyprose/README.md

 + A website where you can post a Prose, allowing the online community to Pimp it.

 # To-Do
-+ Can edit profile, should show flash message after successfully doing so
++ Finish search page
-+ Search
++ Make login page look better
-+ Ability to edit profile, finish organizing profile page in general
++ Finish organizing profile page in general
 + Categories - ask Byron
 + Show submissions by date - need general filter, pagination
 + Finish django tutorial, do some automated testing